Georgakopoulos-Soares-lab/MAFin/README.md

 | chr69:51945-51955,TGTTGTGGTTA | MA0002.2   | pwm        | +            | 10.343249320983887   | 11111111111,100.00%         |                             | 01111111111,90.91%          | 11111111111,100.00%         | 11111011110,81.82%          |
 | chr80:61982-61992,CAACCACAGGC | MA0002.2   | pwm        | +            | 10.74906063079834    |                             | 10111111111,90.91%          | 10111111011,81.82%          |                             | 11111111101,90.91%          |

+### TMP Directory

+To faciliate the parallel processing workflow a temporary directory called tmp is created in the current working directory where the script is run.
+This directory holds intermediate.tmp files required for the generation of the final output.
+These files are always equal to the number of workers so there is no possibility of inode resource exhaustion.

 ## Workflow Diagram
 [![maffin-drawio-1.png](https://i.postimg.cc/nLsbvLmz/maffin-drawio-1.png)](https://postimg.cc/Mc8Fwqd2)